apache/cordova-docs/docs/en/edge/guide/cli/index.md

 * Debug console:

         $ cordova plugin add org.apache.cordova.console

+__NOTE__: The CLI adds plugin code as appropriate for each platform.
+If you want to develop with lower-level shell tools or platform SDKs as discussed in the Overview, you need to run the Plugman utility to add plugins separately for each platform.
+(For more information, see Using Plugman to Manage Plugins.)

 Use `plugin ls` (or `plugin list`, or `plugin` by itself) to view currently installed plugins.
 Each displays by its identifier: